Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 Start the morning with a drive to Ho’omaluhia Botanical Garden, one of the most breathtaking spots on the island.
 With towering palm trees, green mountains, and walking trails, this place is like a hidden paradise.
 Take your time driving through, stopping at scenic lookouts to snap some photos and just soak it all in.
 Make sure you obey all of the signage along the road through the gardens – there are places where stopping your car to take pictures is prohibited.

 Next, head to Kualoa Ranch, THE SPOT for movie lovers and anyone who wants to see Oahu’s wilder side.
-Their movie sites tour takes you through the valleys and cliffs where Jurassic Park, Jumanji, 50 First Dates, and so many other Hollywood films were shot.
+Their movie sites tour takes you through the valleys and cliffs where Jurassic Park, Jumanji, 50 First Dates, and other Hollywood films were shot.
 Even if you’re not into movies, the views here are absolutely unreal—you’ll feel like you’ve stepped into a postcard.

 Make sure you book in advance and plan on arriving an hour before your tour begins.